Need, want, pain - whats the difference and why it matters

-Need, want and pain are often used in the same sentence when talking about marketing.
+Need, want, and pain are often used in the same sentence when talking about marketing.
 I get the impression executives believe the terms are one thing; they’re not.
-Customers reach for products for different reasons.

 Need, want, and pain are not interchangeable.
 They are distinctly different and, depending on which one your audience is feeling, they require a specific sales or marketing treatment.